 Sometimes the simplest architecture is the one that actually works.

 The solution is built on nanobot.
-The agents run Claude Opus and coordinate via Discord, Gitea, and Linear.
+Each agent runs Claude Code CLI and coordinates via Discord, Gitea, and Linear.